 In the freezer

-To freeze them, place strips of roasted red pepper on a tray covered with parchment paper and place them in the freezer.
-Once frozen, remove them from the tray, and store the frozen strips in a well-sealed freezer bag.
+To keep them from sticking together when freezing, place the strips on a tray covered with parchment paper.
+Once frozen, remove them from the tray, and store them in a well-sealed freezer bag.

 - 4 red bell peppers